barbalion/choco_ctl/README.md

 `wifi_backup.cmd` and `wifi_restore.cmd` are simple scripts to transfer your Wifi Settings across machines.
 It is also a good way to see your WiFi passwords decrypted.
 Be carefull if your WiFi setting is a sesitive information!

 `win10_remove_ms_spying.cmd` is a simple script to remove telemetry (alias 'spying') functionality of Windows 10.

+`cred_manager.cmd` is a shourcut for built-in Credential Manager of Windows.
+Among other things, it allows you to export/import your credentials (User Names and Passwords) stored in Windows.